 If psychotic subjects have foreclosed the Name of the Father, it does not mean that they have no recourse to language: as the psychotic patient Mr. Primeau tells Lacan, “I create worlds through my poetry, through my poetic speech” (Lacan, “A Lacanian Psychosis” 34).
-The missing signifier makes it impossible, though, for the psychotic subject to resolve herself into the Law: psychosis is a failure of language systems to produce meaning, and a confrontation with the absence of meaning, rather than an abstention from language itself (Grigg 56).
-In the words of Mr. Primeau: “I am a little disjointed in regard to language. … Language could present strata and substrata” (“A Lacanian Psychosis” 19–20).
+The missing signifier makes it impossible, though, for the psychotic subject to resolve herself into the Law: psychosis is a failure of language systems to produce meaning and a confrontation with the absence of meaning rather than an abstention from language itself (Grigg 56).
+In the words of Mr. Primeau: “I am a little disjointed in regard to language. . . .
+Language could present strata and substrata” (“A Lacanian Psychosis” 19–20).
 That is why Lacan understands psychosis as “a question of the subject’s access to a signifier as such and of the impossibility of that access,” in the face of which we find “the separate deployment and the bringing into play of the entire signifying apparatus, . . . laden with non-meaningfulness, [and] the decomposition of internal discourse, which marks the entire structure of psychosis.”
 Psychosis, in short—as Lacan sees it—is “the encounter, the collision, with the inassimilable signifier,” which then “has to be reconstituted” (Seminar III 321).

-In reading Aurora Leigh as the psychotic decomposition of Romantic discourse, I am trying to situate the poem within recent debates about the clinical approach to psychosis within Lacanian psychoanalysis, and specifically what is called “ordinary psychosis.”
-With cases of “ordinary psychosis,” explains Vanheule, one must consider not an array of dramatic symptoms, but only “how speech structures the subject” (78).
-This is part of a movement, now ongoing with Lacanian psychoanalysis, to define psychosis not by means of a “hegemonic authoritarian psychiatry” but “as a conceptual framework or philosophical perspective supported by descriptive narrative and symptomatic phenomenology that challenges preconceived notions of what we typically consider psychosis to entail,” as Jon Mills explains (2).
+In reading Aurora Leigh as the psychotic decomposition of Romantic discourse, I am trying to situate the poem within recent debates about the clinical approach to psychosis within Lacanian psychoanalysis and specifically what is called “ordinary psychosis.”
+In cases of “ordinary psychosis,” explains Vanheule, one must consider not an array of dramatic symptoms but only “how speech structures the subject” (78).
+This is part of a movement, now ongoing with Lacanian psychoanalysis, to define psychosis not by means of a “hegemonic authoritarian psychiatry” but “as a conceptual framework or philosophical perspective supported by descriptive narrative and symptomatic phenomenology that challenges preconceived notions of what we typically consider psychosis to entail,” according to Jon Mills (2).
 As Mills suggests, “contemporary Lacanian’s [sic] are in hot debate over what constitutes psychosis, including defining the ordinary from pathological variants that have historically defined that phenomena as a mental illness” (1–2).
 For Vanheule, this is what makes Lacan’s approach to psychosis better suited for this historical moment of ours: it is poised to make headway in cases of “ordinary psychosis” because it begins from the premise of the subject’s relation to language (78).
 McGowan, echoing Vanheule, prizes Lacan’s approach to psychosis for the way that it stresses a “fundamental kinship” between the purportedly normal subject and the psychotic—much as Freud has done for neurosis (50).
-We are seeing such a kinship play out in Book I of Aurora Leigh, as Barrett Browning reckons with Coleridge’s legacy.
+We are seeing such a kinship play out in Book I of Aurora Leigh as Barrett Browning reckons with Coleridge’s legacy.
 In her interactions with Coleridge’s text, we can see her closely listening to a partner’s voice, to parse its “interrupted messages” (Lacan, Écrits 451).
 This, as Lacan explains, is the crux of psychosis, even in the absence of noticeable symptoms.